 I spent way too many years playing the role of the "good girl".
 I was smart, driven, pretty, polished, responsible, dependable, flexible, and absolutely NEVER a problem....to anyone...ever.
 And I thought that it all kept me safe.
 And in some ways it did: It kept me from ever slowing down enough to question what I really wanted for my life.

 Until one day I woke up and hardly knew who was staring at me in the mirror (I know, such a cliché, but it's true!)
 I spent my whole life chasing the next goal and never took a moment to think about whether it was what I actually wanted.
-I neglected my loved ones and myself in the name of achievement.
+I neglected my loved ones and myself in the name of my career...and then my business.
 I was tired of looking like I had everything, but feeling empty and exhausted inside.